NavpreetDevpuri/DNAc/README.md

  3. Testing different-different sequences of DNA for finding their traits or work.
     1. We can develop a machine that can automate that process by making and growing different-different versions of a plant having different-different DNA sequences automatically.
 Then we just need to observe those plants to cellect information about DNA sequences.

+## DNAc decompiler
+This will convert DNA sequences into human readable DNAc code.

 ## DNAc's debugger
 This will allow us to monitor living cells and may let us change any DNA sequence in living cells to check what happen after that particular change.